 What’s the food like?

 Our chefs can cook just about anything.
 From working at the #4 restaurant in the country to cooking on the road for bands, their repertoire is varied and delicious.
 They decide the menu while shopping for that day or after discussions with clients.
 Only the freshest ingredients are used.
 “Freezers are for popsicles and ice cream.”
 Real leg of lamb gyros or crab, bacon, and corn chowder might be for lunch.
 Pan-fried Snapper with a mango-jalapeno salsa, grilled asparagus and Basmati rice pilaf could be dinner.
 The only guarantees we give is that the food will be great and the clients’ taste and needs are first priority.

 How about Insurance?

-This is a ploy that many places use to get you there… from posting insurance logos to outright lying about the acceptance.
+This is a ploy that many places use to get you.
+From posting insurance logos to outright lying about the acceptance.
 We begin by contacting your insurance carrier.
 We ask all the relevant questions to ensure you get the correct answers about your coverage.
 Before any commitment is made you will know what to expect.
 Since insurance companies pay after discharge, we do everything possible to ensure the guidelines, precertification and other details are met to assist with any possible reimbursement to you, however they will all state that there is NO GUARANTEE OF PAYMENT and many times it’s based on “medical necessity”.
 Upon your discharge we’ll process the claim for you as well as do follow up work after the fact.
 Beware of any company that says they’ll accept your insurance as payment – you may find that you’ve agreed to pay for treatment when your insurance policy has many disclaimers in place to avoid payment.
 At the end of the day you’re stuck with paying out of pocket anyway.

 How do I pay?

 We accept major credit cards and don’t charge the extra 2.5 to 3% extra for doing so.
 We also accept personal checks.
 We can also refer a couple companies which offers lending options of 0% interest for a 12-18 month.
 Clients generally know the answer as to qualifications within a few minutes after applying.

 Are my records truly confidential?